travzforall/checkers/README.md

-# Portfolio
+# Checkers Almighty

-### This repository will host my very first Web Development Portfolio
+### This repository will host both the web landing page and the actual game itself whilst in development